frankgh/GCP/README.md

-# Deploying a MapR cluster on Google Compute Platform
+# Deploying a MapR cluster on Google Cloud Platform

 (updated on 4/19/2018 by James Sun, MapR Technologies)